pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -o, --organization ORG-NAME     Filter by the defined organization. (ex. -o DMTF
-      -p, --profile PROFILE-NAME      Filter by the profile name. (ex. -p Array -c, --central-class CLASSNAME   Optional.
-Required only if profiles supports only scopig methodology
+      -p, --profile PROFILE-NAME      Filter by the profile name. (ex. -p Array --cc, --central-class CLASSNAME
+                                      Optional.
+Required only if profiles supports
+                                      only scopig methodology
+      --sc, --scoping-class CLASSNAME
-      -s, --scoping-class CLASSNAME   Optional.
-Required only if profiles supports only scopig methodology
+                                      Optional.
+Required only if profiles supports
+                                      only scopig methodology
-      -S, --scoping-path CLASSLIST    Optional.
+      --sp, --scoping-path CLASSLIST  Optional.
 Required only if profiles supports only scopig methodology.
 Multiples allowed
       -r, --reference-direction [snia|dmtf]
                                       Navigation direction for association.